landonbutler/Learning-Connectivity/README.md

-# Agent of Information - Multi-Agent Swarm
+# Age of Information - Multi-Agent Swarm